Today You Are You...ADHD Gifted

 “I like nonsense, it wakes up the brain cells.”

 To me those are words of an amazingly beautiful mind.
-My own brain by comparison may not produce hundreds of popular books, but at least the similarity has me seeing life as magical place, with thrills and excitement along the way—a life that is anything but boring!
+My own brain by comparison may not produce hundreds of popular books, but at least the similarity has me seeing life as magical place, with thrills and excitement along the way—an ADHD life that is anything but boring!